EfeAraz/RSA-Socket/README.md

 ## TODO
-- [ ] CHANGE EVERY RSA KEYWORD TO PGP
 - [ ] Connect client to server and send messages
+- [ ] send encrypted messages to server
-- [ ] Encrypt messages and send to server
+- [ ] send public key to server
-- [ ] Generate encryption keys and save them
+- [ ] send public key from server to other client
 - [ ] implement sendmsg / sendmmsg (man)
 - [ ] Protection against DoS and other types of attacks
 ---
 # Description
-Sending Encrypted Messages using private and public keys with PGP or GPG encryption algorithm (haven't decided yet) and network ports
+C++ Project that uses OpenSSL's high level cryptographic functions (evp) to encyrpt/decrypt messages and send/recieve using sockets

 ## Dependencies